LLNL/UnifyFS/docs/configuration.rst

 the command line options have the highest priority, followed by environment variables, and finally config file options from ``unifyfs.conf``.

+If you're testing or developing on Unify on a system where you don't have install access to /etc/, you can specify a different location for the unifyfs.conf file using the -f command-line option to unifyfsd (see below).
+There is a sample unifyfs.conf file package for this purpose in the UnifyFS source repository in the directory "extras".

 The unified method for providing configuration control is adapted from CONFIGURATOR_.
 Configuration settings are grouped within named sections, and each setting consists of a key-value pair with one of the following types: